by Adam Brown

 - Heat for pain relief.
 You can apply some mild heat to your back a few times a day to help alleviate some of your pain.
 Apply heat for 10-15 minutes and allow your skin to return to its normal temperature before reapplying.

 Call Your Physiotherapist

 A Physiotherapist with experience in back pain is an invaluable resource.
 While the advice above is safe for any back pain, it is not specific to the type of back pain you have.
 A qualified Physiotherapist will do an assessment to determine what type of back pain you are experiencing, develop a treatment plan to solve the problem faster, and reduce the likelihood of recurrence.
-Our staff at Cornerstone Physiotherapy in Toronto have specific post-graduate training to expertly treat spinal conditions including low back pain.
-We can help!
-Click here to contact us today.
+Our staff at Cornerstone Physiotherapy in Toronto, North York and Burlington have specific post-graduate training to expertly treat spinal conditions including low back pain.
+Call us today, we can help!

 Adam Brown MClScPT